apache/hudi/docs/_docs/1_4_powered_by.md

 Using Hudi at Yotpo for several usages.
 Firstly, integrated Hudi as a writer in their open source ETL framework, [Metorikku](https://github.com/YotpoLtd/metorikku) and using as an output writer for a CDC pipeline, with events that are being generated from a database binlog streams to Kafka and then are written to S3.

+### 37 Interactive Entertainment

+[37 Interactive Entertainment](https://www.37wan.net/) is a global Top20 listed game company, and a leading company on A-shares market of China.
+Apache Hudi is integrated into our Data Middle Platform offering real-time data warehouse and solving the problem of frequent changes of data.
+Meanwhile, we build a set of data access standards based on Hudi, which provides a guarantee for massive data queries in game operation scenarios.

 ## Talks & Presentations